lachhebo/izza/README.md

 ieieiieiei is my personal data science and machine learning toolbox.

-There is mainly personal function for data visualisation:
+there is mainly personal function for data visualisation:

 | function name | presentation |
 |--|--|